bertomartin/stat4701/_posts/2015-04-17-methodology.md

 * **Evaluate Returns using our strategy (aka Backtest)**
   - We now use the historical OHLC data and our signal to test how our strategy performs over a period of time.
-Analyzing the performance of our strategy as compared to a benchmark is essential in deciding whether or not to select or reject a strategy.
+Analyzing the performance of our strategy as compared to a benchmark is essential in deciding whether or not to select a strategy.
 {% highlight r %}
 # calculate strategy returns
 strategyReturns=spReturns*sig